hardikparwana/FORESEE/README.md

 **Step 3:** We use Seqential Quadratic Programming type of update to use policy gradients in a way that help maintain constraints that were already satisfied by current policy.
 If current policy is unable to satisfy a constraint, then reward is designed to reduce the infeasibility margin of this unsatisfiable constraint.

-## CartPole Swingup
+## Additional Example: CartPole Swingup
-In our first example, we randomly initialize the parameters of policy and then try to learn parameters online (in receding horizon fashion) that stabilizes the pole in upright position.
-Only a horizontal force on the cart can be applied.
+In this example, we randomly initialize the parameters of the policy and then try to learn parameters online (in receding horizon fashion) that stabilize the pole in upright position.
+The policy used is taken from PILCO[1] Only a horizontal force on the cart can be applied.
 Only an uncertain dynamics model is available to the system.
 We run our algorithm for unconstrained as well as constrained cart position.
 The prediction horizon is taken to be 30 time steps.

 - Unconstrained: X axis range (0,12) in animation